Arduino-IRremote/Arduino-IRremote/README.md

 <br/>

-# Minimal NEC receiver
+# Tiny NEC receiver
 For applications only requiring NEC protocol, there is a special receiver included,<br/>
 which has very **small code size of 500 bytes and does NOT require any timer**.

-Check out the [MinimalReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote#minimalreceiver) and [IRDispatcherDemo](https://github.com/Arduino-IRremote/Arduino-IRremote#irdispatcherdemo) examples.
+Check out the [TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote#tinyreceiver--tinysender) and [IRDispatcherDemo](https://github.com/Arduino-IRremote/Arduino-IRremote#irdispatcherdemo) examples.

 <br/>